SPONSORS, CONTRACT RESEARCH ORGANIZATIONS AND MONITORS

 An exact copy of the original file recorded by the digital device (camera, video recorder, etc.).
 The original copy will retain all the characteristics of the original and is indistinguishable from the original.

 A media format in which the digital files cannot be altered once written.
-Examples are CD-Rs and DVD-Rs.
+Examples are CD-Rs, DVD-Rs and other approved media.

 The internal clock within the camera which records the time/date information on the image file.
 Set the time/date stamp for the location where the photographs or videos are being taken.
 In this usage, the time/date stamp does not refer to imprinting the time/date stamp within the photographic image although the time/date stamp can also be imprinted on the photograph as some film cameras could do.